-This course covers eight modules which will provide delegates with the knowledge and skills necessary to manage the health and safety of others.
+This IOSH Managing Safely course covers eight modules which will provide delegates with the knowledge and skills necessary to manage the health and safety of others.

 The Institution of Occupational Health & Safety (IOSH) is the world’s largest professional health and safety membership scheme.
-In addition, it aims to regulate the profession of health and safety providers by setting standards, as well as connecting members to resources and providing support, guidance and training.
+Also, it aims to regulate the profession of health and safety providers by setting standards, as well as connecting members to resources and providing support, guidance and training.

 Managers and Supervisors at all levels

-By the end of the IOSH Managing Safely training course, the delegate will:
+By the end of the training course, the delegate will: